Ellezique/ruby-riddles-game/README.md

 ![Submenu with difficulty selection](./docs/submenu.PNG)

 In the following example, the user has chosen to play `Recommended` difficulty mode.
 The program confirms that they have 2 tries and two retries per riddle.
-The player has commited to the game and must now play to the end (this also assists the user in avoiding the tempation of leaving the game to go seek answers elsewhere).
+The player has commited to the game and must now play to the end (this also assists the user in avoiding the temptation of leaving the game to go seek answers elsewhere).
 The game will progress through all 5 riddles regardless of how many, if any, riddles are solved.
 Gameflow is important to prevent a user from getting stuck on a riddle and quiting in frustration.
 The tips are also designed to keep the game moving and assist the user with new information if they are playing Easy or Recommended modes and having difficulty solving each riddle.

 The user may type their answer in upper or lower case and submit their answer by hitting Enter on their keyboard.
 The program will convert their answer to lowercase (aka `.downcase`) to match against the set answer.
 The player should receive their point for solving a riddle, regardless of any case sensitivity.